 Counselling and psychotherapy can help with depression, anxiety, negative feelings, stress, anger, past abuse, trauma, addictions, compulsions, eating disorders, grief & bereavement, personal development, loss of meaning, relationship difficulties and so on.
 Research continues to affirm the effectiveness of therapy (Mick Cooper 2008).

 I have seen many people over the years, both for short term counselling and longer term psychotherapy.
 But, no matter how good the therapist, there are no guarantees of success.
 Outcome studies confirm that if trust and respect develops between client and therapist, change is possible.
 In my experience, even as a minimum, having some time and space to give attention to ourselves and what is going on in our lives, can always be helpful.

 How to choose a therapist?

-This can be a daunting task and it can be really helpful if you have time and money, to try out a few different people, to give yourself choice.
+This can be a daunting task and it can be really helpful, if you have time and money, to try out a few different people, to give yourself choice.
 Trust your intuition and gut sense about who is best for you.
 This is about what you want from therapy and choosing who you think can supply that the best.
-Only you can know yourself, keep in mind your right to be treated with respect.
+Only you can know yourself, keep in mind your right to be treated with kindness and respect.